 From vineyard to glass, here is what we do and why:

 Expression of Sta.
 Rita Hills as a Whole

 Others have made outstanding single vineyard wines from this region, but our goal is to create a house style among the three Chardonnay bottlings by relying on the unique nuances and strengths that each vineyard brings to the table.

 Wines of Modest Alcohol and Preserved Natural Acidity

-Our lower alcohol content and natural acidity are due to the cool climate of SRH as well as its soils.
+Our lower alcohol content and natural acidity are due to the cool climate of Sta.
+Rita Hills as well as its soils.
 This also means picking early and soon after phenologically ripe to attain a lower potential alcohol and keep acidity high and pH low which equates to more balanced, table-friendly wines.

 Minimal Contact in the Winery

 The wine is generally left to its own devices after it is handpicked and gently pressed post-harvest.
 Native yeast fermentation is also carried out for all new barrels and an increasing amount of neutral barrels.

 No machines or other processes are used to alter the natural color, flavor or alcohol level.
 This is another set of alterations surprisingly more commonly used than one would think.
 You can spin out alcohol, add Mega-Purple or oak chips and there are even flavor additives that can legally be used.
 Wine labels sadly warrant ingredient lists.

 In the past three vintages that we can speak of, the Chardonnays have gone through the gamut of 10-100% malolactic fermentation.
 We don't force the wine through (to rev up body and creaminess) and we don't restrain either (for forced leanness or to balance overripe fruit).
 It's au naturale.